industrialdev/wicket-drupalmodule-php/README.md

 This will work on user login.
 Deletes existing user roles then re-adds based on what's set on the user in Wicket.
 If the roles don't exist in
 Drupal, they will be created on the fly then assigned to the user.

+## Wicket CAS Set Unique Identifier

+Requires the Drupal CAS module (https://www.drupal.org/project/cas) *AND* the "Base Wicket Module"

+This attempts to solve the issue of users updating their email in Wicket and thus breaking that link in Drupal.
+Ultimately we want to use the Wicket PersonUuid as the CAS Username value (which seeks to update the account if it finds it upon login).
+The module by default only offers the option to assign the email value, not the CAS Username.
+So this module will on account creation as well as additional logins, update the email address to be what's in Wicket, set the CAS Username to be the Wicket Person's UUID and update the username to be the email as well (same as the email address field).

 ## Wicket Update Password

 Requires the "Base Wicket Module".
 Provides a Drupal block with a form to update the persons password.